iszczesniak/cpp/memory/index.md

 its value was created directly in a parameter in accordance with the unnamed elision.

+*Bottom line: prior to C++17, a recipe always created a temporary object, that could have been elided.*

-Since C++17 these recipes are called expressions of the **prvalue** category, prvalue expressions or just prvalues in short.
+Since C++17 these recipes are called expressions of the **prvalue** category, prvalue expressions or just prvalues.
 We'll look into the expression categories later, but we start refering to these expressions as prvalues.
+Along with the prvalues, there came a new semantics.

-An evaluation of a prvalue creates its **result object**.
-As shown in the example below, returning a prvalue by value is a use case of the materialization.
+An evaluation of a prvalue creates a **result object** that doesn't have to be a temporary.
+The result object can be materialized into a temporary object or a variable.  **A temporary materialization** is the creation of the results object of a prvalue as a temporary object.

-It's the materialization of a temporary (a temporary object), and not a materialization that is temporary.
+It's the materialization of a temporary, and not a materialization that is temporary.
+Here's an example:

 ```cpp
 {% include_relative materialization.cc %}